Raising Your FICO Score for Home buyers

 The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-Most people traditionally have a score of 600, but scores range from 300 to 850.
+Most people traditionally have a score of 650, but scores range from 300 to 850.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a decent interest rate.
-Some of the factors in reviewing your FICO score include:
+A low score is a low score and that often means you can't get a loan.
+Some of the factors in calculating your FICO score include:

 - Credit Inquiries — Do you have too many open accounts?

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many times do you make late payments?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-You can qualify for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of an individual having a better credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of an individual having a superior FICO score.

-Staying on top of your FICO score is the first step in purchasing a home.
-Call us at 866-300-1550 and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of credit history.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Building your FICO score takes time.
-It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
+You want a stronger score, but how do you get there?
+Improving your FICO score takes time.
+It can be hard to make a large-scale change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+The most important thing is to know your FICO score.
 Here are some ways you can improve your credit score:

-- Use your credit.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
 But, pay them off in one or two payments.

-- Pay on time.
-Late payments hurt your FICO score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.
+- Keep up with payments.
+Your credit score plummets with every account that goes to collections.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.

-- Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
+- Ensure that your credit history is correct.
+If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Metro Properties, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the ways you can improve your FICO score, you're one step closer to becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Metro Properties, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.